Last updated on February 5th, 2022

 But there’s good news!
 You don’t need to give up wearing open-toed shoes just because they do not fit properly any longer.
 With these tips for making sandals fit narrow feet, you’ll never again have to live in fear of going out into public barefoot or having an uncomfortable time at parties and other social events by being unable to wear what everyone else is wearing;

-I am going to describe some ways on how to make sandals fit narrow feet.
+I am going to describe some ways how to make sandals fit narrow feet.
 Various tips will work for you.
-But you must well aware of the condition of your foot before trying these processes.
+But you must be well aware of the condition of your foot before trying these processes.
 For the betterment of our readers, these tips are described below with an explanation.

 Tips on How to Make Sandals Fit Narrow Feet

 Get a pair of sandals that are one size too big for your feet.
 This will create a space that your toes can move if they have to.
 You also want the sandal strap to be loose enough to cut into your skin and cause any discomfort while wearing them.

 If you are looking for some relief from tightness, try loosening up the straps on your shoes before putting them on by tying knots in them or cutting off excess material with scissors.
 This is great for those who can comfortably fit their feet inside but might not be able to get a good grip because of how tightly they’re tied together.